putanowr/nadamak/README.md

 # Demos

-While documentation is being prepred one can look at [demo pages](https://putanowr.githubio.com/projects/nadamak/demos/html/list_of_demos.html).
+While documentation is being prepared one can look at [demo pages](https://putanowr.githubio.com/projects/nadamak/demos/html/list_of_demos.html).